nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* Lessons whose persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return lessons with `Hans Gruber` if any and `Bo Yang` if any
+* Lessons with students whose names match at least one of the specified keywords will be returned (i.e., an OR search) e.g. `Hans Bo` will return lessons with `Hans Gruber` if any and `Bo Yang` if any

 Examples: